Government faces opposition to $3m super tax

 While the bill is expected to make it through the lower house, independents David Pocock and Jacqui Lambie are believed to be gearing up for a fight in the Senate.

-The Greens, too, is opposed to the legislation as is, but it wants to see the $3 million threshold lowered to $2 million.
+The Greens, too, are opposed to the legislation as is, but they want to see the $3 million threshold lowered to $2 million.

 In a statement on Tuesday, Peter Burgess, the CEO of the SMSF Association, said he is due to fly to Canberra for a scheduled meeting with Tasmanian Senator Lambie.